mudita/PureUpdater/readme.md

 ## How to build

 __WARNING__
-Updater binary or test binary can be run via ***Ecoboot*** bootloader like standard OS binary.
+An updater or a test binary can be run via the ***Ecoboot*** bootloader like a standard OS binary.
-You need to change ***.boot.json*** for run the updater or updater tests.
+You need to change ***.boot.json*** for running the updater or updater tests.

 ### Updater app

 #### Configuring

-Application can be configured for the RT1051 using standard CMake file or provided _configure.sh_ script.
+The application can be configured for RT1051 using a standard CMake file or the provided _configure.sh_ script.

 ##### Standard CMake